razaghimahdi/razaghimahdi/README.md

   - Conducted migrations from MVP to MVVM, Retrofit to Ktor, Room to SqlDelight, dagger2 to dagger hilt, SharedPreferences to DataStore, and one of the most extensive migrations was migrating to jetpack-compose
   - Developed native multi-Platform applications in both IOS and Android by KMM

-## Projects

-- **"Home Management" (May 2022):** An application to manage home purchases and notify other users in their group by notifications.
-Professionally designed UI and UX by Jetpack Compose base MVI Architecture with Design Patterns and UseCases to have better testability by Unit Test and UI Test
-- **"My Class" (February 2020):** An application with over +5000 downloads in cafe bazaar to manage classes with a user-friendly interface.
-It captures and stores documents, and in the last version, it was migrated from MVVM to MVI in Kotlin and Single-Activity Architecture by Jetpack navigation to have better clean architecture and testability using Unit Test
-- **"Terminology in Java" (August 2020):** A book-like application used to define important functions and keywords in Java language, by Java base MVVM Architecture and Reactive by RxJava

 ## Skills

 - Clean Architecture